z-prince/food_truck_event_2203/README.md

 ```

 ## Iteration 2 - Event and FoodTrucks

+Graded Items:
+1. Create an Event with attributes: `Event.new`
+1. Add a FoodTruck to an Event: `Event #add_food_truck`
+1. Return the list of FoodTruck names for an Event: `Event #food_truck_names`
+1. Return the list of FoodTrucks that sell a given Item for an Event: `Event #food_trucks_that_sell`
+1. Return the potential revenue from a FoodTruck: `FoodTruck #potential_revenue`

 A FoodTruck will be able to calculate their `potential_revenue` - the sum of all their items' price * quantity.